 Collard greens can be started indoors and grown to transplant size, depending on the climate.
 This can be helpful, as they won't sprout from seed outdoors until the ground reaches 40 or 45 degrees.
 Plant the seedlings outdoors about 18 inches apart.
 Be sure to water them thoroughly.

 In What Zone Do Collard Greens Grow Best?

-Depending on the season planted, collard greens grow best in USDA plant hardiness zones 6 through 10.
+Depending on the season planted, collard greens grow best as an annual when planted in USDA plant hardiness zones 6 through 10, although they'll also grow in zones 2-11.
 Since it is a hardy plant that can tolerate a light or medium frost, the only concern for planting in spring is a hard frost (or about a four-hour period with temperatures at 28 degrees Fahrenheit or lower).
 With that in mind, go ahead and plant when the ground can be worked for the compost and fertilizer and when winter frosts won't run for extended periods.

 When Should You Plant Collard Greens?